connorcrowe/to-lulc-aiml/README.md

 - Higher input & output resolution (blocked by memory limits, for now)
 - Adding additional classes (bare soil, water, construction, etc.)
 - Improved training data (semi-automated automation)
+- Patch together many predictions to get full map of Toronto

 While this approach classifies pixels, future iterations could incorporate instance segmentation for automated building footprint extraction, a key problem in urban planning and disaster response.
 It could also be improved and used on several aerials from different years to analyze the change in other impervious surfaces, a key part of flood response planning.